alexlop00/AlexanderLopez-Fetch2/README.md

 The script defaults to the "us-east-2a" availability zone.
 Adjust the value according to your configuration.

-Location of All Availability Zone Configurations (by comment):
+Location of All Availability Zone Configurations:
 * Subnet ...
 AvailabilityZone: us-east-2a
 * EC2 Instance ...
 AvailabilityZone: us-east-2a